 - Metroid Prime 2 gives the player a propeller along with the Gravity Suit, allowing the player to hover a limited distance underwater.

 - In The Secret of Monkey Island, Guybrush is tossed in the sea tied to an idol, and is able to walk around at the bottom.
-He can also do this in the sequel when investigating a sunken ship, in The Curse of Monkey Island (as an Easter Egg) and in Tales of Monkey Island.
+He can also do this in the sequel when investigating a sunken ship, in The Curse of Monkey Island (as an Easter Egg), in Escape from Monkey Island while searching for a treasure hoard under a lake, and in Tales of Monkey Island.

 - Snake, in the first Metal Gear Solid and in its remake, The Twin Snakes.